STaR: Towards Effective and Stable Table Reasoning via Slow-Thinking Large Language Models: Experiments

-To validate the effectiveness of our reinforcement learning design, we compare single-stage versus two-stage training curve as shown in Figure \ref{fig:grpo-comparation}.
-The two-stage approach demonstrates clear advantages: at step 20, the rapid learning from stage 1 enables our model to surpass the one-stage baseline, which progresses more gradually.
-On WTQ, the one-stage approach plateaus around step 120, while the two-stage method continues improving, suggesting better long-term optimization potential.
-This pattern confirms that separating easy and hard samples into distinct training phases accelerates initial learning while maintaining capacity for continued refinement.
+Our difficulty-aware RL in the RFT stage comprises two phases: phase~1 (foundational training on easy samples) and phase~2 (progressive training on hard samples).
+To assess the effect of this design, we compare uniform versus difficulty-aware training curves for STaR-0.6B in Figure \ref{fig:grpo-comparation}, which plots the first 140 steps on WTQ and HiTab.
+The difficulty-aware approach yields faster early gains: by step 20, phase~1 enables the model to surpass the uniform baseline, which improves more gradually.
+On WTQ, the uniform baseline stabilizes around step 120, whereas the difficulty-aware method continues improving.
+Overall, these trends suggest that separating easy and hard samples into distinct training phases accelerates initial learning while preserving room for further refinement.

-To further investigate the contribution of each stage, we conduct ablation experiments presented in Table \ref{tab:two-stage-grpo-ablation}.
-Removing stage 2 results in substantial performance degradation across all datasets, with particularly severe drops on HiTab (-14.34\%) and FinQA (-8.97\%), demonstrating that focused training on hard samples is crucial for achieving strong final performance.
-While removing stage 1 shows smaller final performance differences, Figure \ref{fig:grpo-comparation} reveals its critical role in training efficiency—stage 1's rapid convergence on easy samples provides a strong foundation that accelerates overall training.
-The complete two-stage pipeline achieves optimal results by combining stage 1's efficient bootstrapping with stage 2's targeted refinement, validating our mechanism design where foundational patterns learned from easy samples enable more effective learning on complex reasoning tasks.
+To further investigate the contribution of each phase, we conduct ablation experiments presented in Table \ref{tab:two-stage-grpo-ablation}.
+Removing phase~2 reduces performance across all datasets, with drops of 14.34 points on HiTab and 8.97 points on FinQA, suggesting that focused training on hard samples is important for achieving strong final performance.
+While removing phase~1 leads to smaller final performance differences, Figure \ref{fig:grpo-comparation} suggests its role in training efficiency: rapid learning on easy samples during phase~1 provides a strong starting point that accelerates overall training.
+Overall, the complete difficulty-aware RL pipeline achieves the best results by combining efficient bootstrapping via phase~1 with targeted refinement via phase~2, consistent with our difficulty-aware design motivation.